 Posted by Willy Franzen on February 6, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 My Dad is an architect, and he often likes to send me suggestions on which companies I should feature next.
 Sometimes he finds some pretty cool stuff, and a month or so ago he sent me a link to the Winter 2009 online issue of HQ Magazine, which features an article called “Top 20 Places to Work.”
 Usually such lists focus on a range of reasons for a place’s being great to work at, but HQ is an architectural publication, so this list is all about office space (not the movie).
 The section of the article on Epic Systems says: “Epic’s campus fits into idyllic pastures and farmland, providing serene, relaxing views from within.
 Outside are hiking trails, playing fields, a treehouse.
 Meeting rooms have working fireplaces to further the sense of calmness.”
 It sounds amazing.
 Epic systems is a Wisconsin based, privately held, employee owned healthcare software provider.